rudeboybert/MATH241/Lec23 Spatial Autocorrelation/Spatial_Autocorrelation.md

 Say we have $n$ regions each with a measurement of some variable of interest $Y_i$ for $i=1, \ldots, n$

+Today we'll investigate $Y_i$ = proportion of the $n=171$ census tract's population that are hispanic.

 Global Indices of Spatial Autocorrelation
 ========================================================

+Let

 * $w_{ij}$ be a weight describing the proximity of regions $i$ and $j$
 * $\mbox{sim}_{ij}$ be a measure of similarity between $Y_i$ and $Y_j$

-Most indices include the form:
+Most global indices are of the form:

 $$
 \frac{\sum_{i=1}^{n}\sum_{i=1}^{n}w_{ij} \mbox{sim}_{ij}}{\sum_{i=1}^{n}\sum_{i=1}^{n}w_{ij}}